Programme overview

 Curriculum

-The curriculum consists of three core courses and three practical courses.
-The first core course focuses on theories of behavior change and the process of understanding and analysing targeted behavior.
-The second core course dives into the world of ehealth and how to design, implement and evaluate digital interventions.
+The curriculum consists of three core courses and three parallel practical courses.
+The first core course focuses on theories of behaviour change and the process of understanding and analysing targeted behavior.
+The second core course dives into the world of digital behavioral healh and how to design, implement, and evaluate digital interventions.
 The third core course is uniform for all Psychology master tracks: a course in multivariate statistics.

-In parallel to the core courses, you will also follow three practical courses focused on acquiring key professional and research skills in the field of behavior change.
-The Health Psychology Master will provide you with the relevant content expertise and the skills necessary to work effectively in the field.
+The practical courses focus on acquiring key professional and research skills in the field of behaviour change.
+The Health Psychology Master will provide you with the relevant theoretical expertise and the skills necessary to work effectively in the field.

 All teaching activities are taught in English.
 The lectures, study manuals, examinations and used literature are also in English.